RWorkflow-Workshops/WSDS-StLouis/README.md

 Here, everyone will contribute to a markdown document and github project within the github browser.
 Within your teams, designate someone to be each of the following roles:

-### Product owner

- - Backlogged tasks ready to be worked on.
+ - **Product owner** Backlogged tasks ready to be worked on.
 Define 5 minute tasks that can be easily completed.

-For example, you may decide that

-### Presenter

- - Present your team's findings in 2 minutes at the end of the workshop.
+ - **Presenter** Present your team's findings in 2 minutes at the end of the workshop.